trigger-segfault/WiimoteLib.Net/Readme.md

 # WiimoteLib.Net

-A modified version of WiimoteLib to support Audio playback among other things.
+A modified version of **[WiimoteLib](https://github.com/BrianPeek/WiimoteLib)** to support Audio playback among other things. **Note:** Google searches for WiimoteLib will return a fork of it over the original.
+Make sure you look for the original by Brian Peek as it is more up to date.

 This library is nowhere near a usable or even readable state.
 Many things are subject to change including the name of this project.